Prosecutors Charge Peter Madsen With Murdering Kim Wall Aboard His Private Sub

 "This is a very unusual and extremely brutal case which has had tragic consequences for Kim Wall and her relatives," Special Prosecutor Jakob Buch-Jepsen said in a statement.

 Wall — an accomplished journalist who reported stories from across the world for The New York Times and The Guardian, among many other publications — joined Madsen alone aboard his UC3 Nautilus submarine in August.
-The pair set out from Copenhagen's harbor, with Wall intending to write a profile on a man whose eccentric pursues had earned him the nickname "Rocket Madsen."
+The pair set out from Copenhagen's harbor, with Wall intending to write a profile on a man whose eccentric pursuits had earned him the nickname "Rocket Madsen."

 Within 24 hours, though, Madsen had been rescued from his sinking sub — with Wall nowhere to be found.